 Some questions raised by mixed-mode types:

-• How much feedback can we offer for a nonstrict script that is importing strict-mode code?
+- How much feedback can we offer for a nonstrict script that is importing strict-mode code? - In strict mode, how do we talk about values and types that are drawn from nonstrict code?